tisaconundrum2/BatchAI/README.md

 #License

-You the user understand will not claim this as your work You'll enjoy it for what it can do
+You the user understand will not claim this as your work<BR>
+You'll enjoy it for what it can do
 Not for what it can't do
 If you find yourself in a circular argument with an AI